-Julian C. Baker is a Managing Partner of Baker Brothers Investments, which he and his brother, Felix Baker, Ph.D., founded in 2000.
-Baker Brothers Investments is a fund management company focused on long-term investments in publicly traded life sciences companies.
+Mr. Baker is a Managing Partner of Baker Brothers Investments, which he and his brother, Felix Baker, Ph.D., founded in 2000.
+Baker Brothers Investments is an investment advisor focused on long term investments in life sciences companies.
 Mr. Baker's career as a fund manager began in 1994 when he co-founded a biotechnology investing partnership with the Tisch family.
 Previously, Mr. Baker was employed from 1988 to 1993 by the private equity investment arm of Credit Suisse First Boston Corporation.
-Mr. Baker is also a director of Acadia Pharmaceuticals, Inc., Genomic Health, Inc. and Idera Pharmaceuticals, Inc., and was a director of Trimeris, Inc. from April 2004 until November 2011.